 Well, here’s the test for those who oiled the levers on that trap door.
 Will you resign if, a few years from now, the problems at the VA still aren’t fixed?

 Fox News Strategic Analyst Ralph Peters is a retired U.S. Army officer and former enlisted man.
 He is the author of prize-winning fiction and non-fiction books on the Civil War and the military.
-His latest is the Civil War novel, "Valley of the Shadow," which will be published by Forge Books on May 5.
+His latest is the Civil War novel, "Valley of the Shadow," (Forge Books, May 5, 2015).